TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/DateWithoutTime.md

 It is the fundamental disadvantage of position-based parameters.
-Some developers believe position-based parameters are cleaner, hover it is the huge maintainability impact because to understand the meaning of these parameters the checking of documentation could required herewith it is dangerous to count on human's memory.
+Some developers believe position-based parameters are cleaner, hover it is the huge maintainability impact because to understand the meaning of these parameters the checking of documentation could require herewith it is dangerous to count on human's memory.

 ```typescript